Menkaura81/Anyshift/README.md

     L2 = Downshift (Default key s)
     R2 = Upshift (Default key z)
 Select manual shifting ingame
+You have to select the right position on the shifter (first gear) before going to track to avoid desynchronization.
+Reverse is a gear

+GRAN TURISMO duckstation

+Tested with duckstation and PAL version of the game.
+Doesn´t support force feedback.
+You need negcon controller settings to use steering wheel.
+Pedals must be combined.
+Recomended wheel rotation degrees 720º
+You have to set your keys in the neGcon control setup of the emulator:
+    DPad Right = Upshift (Default key s)
+    DPad Lef = Downshift (Default key z)
+    B = Reverse (Default key c)
+Select manual shifting ingame
-You have to select the right position on the shifter (first gear) before going to track to avoid desynchronization Reverse is a gear
+You have to select the right position on the shifter (first gear) before going to track to avoid desynchronization Neutral not detected and reverse is a button

 NASCAR RACING DosBox

 Tested with dosbox 0.74-3.
-Doesn´t support force feedback and you must set combine pedals mode in your wheel config app Recomended wheel rotation degrees 400º
+Doesn´t support force feedback and you must set combined pedals mode in your wheel config app Recomended wheel rotation degrees 400º
 You can choose controls ingame.
 Default keys are:
     S = Upshift